Skip to main content

 • Publications: Mr. Bruner has authored or co-authored over 50 professional publications on dispute resolution, construction issues and related subjects, a few of which are:

 • Co-Author, with Patrick J. O’Connor Jr., of Bruner & O’Connor On Construction Law (2002, supplemented annually), the 12 volume, 11,000 page legal treatise regarded as the most authoritative ever written on American law governing construction.
-Since its publication in 2002, the treatise has been cited in more than 500 Westlaw published judicial opinions issued by U.S. Circuit Courts of Appeal, U.S. District Courts, state supreme, appellate and trial courts, U.S. and state courts of claims, and U.S. Commonwealth and Territorial Courts, as well as in countless arbitration awards, national and international law review articles, administrative decisions, counsel briefs, and memoranda of law.
+Since its publication in 2002, the treatise has been cited in more than 500 Westlaw published judicial opinions issued by the U.S. Supreme Court, U.S. Circuit Courts of Appeal, U.S. District Courts, state supreme, appellate and trial courts, U.S. and state courts of claims, and U.S. Commonwealth and Territorial Courts, as well as in countless arbitration awards, national and international law review articles, administrative decisions, counsel briefs, and memoranda of law.
 The treatise is included in the law collections of the U.S. Library of Congress, all major U.S. law school libraries and many foreign law libraries.

 • Author, Construction Law: It's Historical Origins and Its Twentieth Century Emergence as a Major Field of Modern American and International Legal Practice, 75:2 Arkansas L. Rev. 207 (2022).